Oklahoma Layoffs — March 2017

 | Avis Budget Group | Oklahoma City | 12 |

-The largest notice was filed by NOV Inc fka National Oilwell Varco at its Tulsa facility, reporting 65 affected workers.
+The biggest impact was at NOV Inc fka National Oilwell Varco at its Tulsa facility, reporting 65 affected workers.
 Linde Engineering North America followed with 30 workers.

 Trend & Outlook